mplachkova/Databases-Basics-MS-SQL-Server/README.md

 # SQLBasics
-Solutions of the problems from the "Databases Basics - MS SQL Server" course at Software Univesity, Sofia.
-The directoriThey are groupped in directories according to the course subject names.
+Directories are groupped according to the course subject names.
+A brief description for each subject content is written bellow.

 1. DATABASES INTRODUCTION:
   Data Management,